oscarwestberg/oscarwestberg.github.io/README.md

 - [ ] Nav sub sections (comics)
 - [ ] Change mouse icon when hovering gallery image
 - [ ] Title on gallery images
-- [ ] Github site works well but using domain "oscarwestberg.se" does not have https, favicon or site title
+- [ ] Use only master branch and host site from public folder